Privacy Policy.

 We keep information only as long as we need it for the purposes in this policy.

-- Technical and session logs: [FILL: retention period].
+- Technical and session logs: kept for up to 12 months.

 11. Your rights and how to use them